 Lots of visual social sites like Instagram and Pinterest are hugely popular because of the visual appeal of the content displayed on these sites.

-Google’s image result is also very popular for entertainment, business, educational and shopping purposes.
-People and especially online shoppers love to scan through Google’s images for some inspiration for personal style, home décor, fashion ideas and much more.
+Google’s image result is also very popular for entertainment, business, educational, and shopping purposes.
+People and especially online shoppers love to scan through Google’s images for some inspiration for personal style, home décor, fashion ideas, and much more.

-It is very important to optimise your images so they will appear on the first page of Google’s image search results because the images on the first page are most likely to result in conversions.
-It is also important to optimise images so the right image will, in fact, be displayed when related keywords are used on the search engine.
+It is very important to optimize your images so they will appear on the first page of Google’s image search results because the images on the first page are most likely to result in conversions.
+It is also important to optimize images so the right image will, in fact, be displayed when related keywords are used on the search engine.
 With the right image, you can inspire more conversions and even boost your sales.

 The Right Image is Essential

 It is so important to find the right type of images for your content.
 Images should match your business style, vibe, and tone and it is absolutely critical for your images to be good quality.
-The more visually appealing, interesting or captivating an image is the more reaction you will get from your posts.
+The more visually appealing, interesting, or captivating an image is the more reaction you will get from your posts.

 There are plenty of popular sites where you can get stock images for great content for free such as the following;

 Your File Format Should be Correct